-Every year from mid- to-late February, the setting sun hits Yosemite’s Horsetail Fall at just the right angle, creating the illusion that the waterfall is on fire.
-The phenomenon, which is known as the “firefall,” could return as early as next Tuesday if the weather cooperates, SFGate.com reports.
+Every year from mid- to late February, the setting sun hits Yosemite’s Horsetail Fall at just the right angle, creating the illusion that the waterfall is on fire.
+The phenomenon, which is known as the “firefall,” could return as early as Monday, February 15, LAtimes.com reports.

-However, to see the firefall at Horsetail Fall—located on the east side of El Capitan in Yosemite Valley—conditions have to be nearly perfect.
+To see the firefall at the 1,575-foot Horsetail Fall—located on the east side of El Capitan in Yosemite Valley—conditions have to be nearly perfect.
 In addition to clear skies so that the sun can hit the waterfall, there also has to be enough snow melted so that the waterfall is flowing.
-With all the winter storms hitting the area, the water is currently frozen.

 This firefall illusion has become more and more popular in recent years, but there used to be another version made of actual fire.
 Up until 1968, the remains of campfires would be pushed over the edge of Glacier Point in Yosemite on a nightly basis, creating a stream of embers that eventually became known as the Firefall.
 (See video footage of the event from the 1960s here.)

 The practice started in 1871 back when the owner of the Glacier Point Hotel would kick embers from the lodge’s campfire over the edge each night.
 The event became so popular to watch that it continued into the 20th century.
 After the National Park Service was created in 1916 and Yosemite fell under its protection, the NPS tried to stop the Firefall several times, but it wasn’t fully outlawed for fire safety concerns until nearly 50 years later.